On January 25, 1982, a 36-year-old Ken Buchanan (61-7, 26 KOs) and George Feeney met in the ring.

 Buchanan came in to the fight on a 13-fight win streak with a 41% KO rate, and was fighting after a gap of 2 months and 11 days.

-Ken Buchanan was defending his lightweight titles and, fighting for the lightweight WBC titles against Guts Ishimatsu and lost via unanimous decision in the 15-round lightweight fight, and adds an loss to his record at 56-3.
+Ken Buchanan was defending his lightweight titles and, fighting for the lightweight WBC titles against Guts Ishimatsu and lost via unanimous decision in the 15-round lightweight fight, and adds a loss to his record at 56-3.

 On June 26, 1972, the 26-year-old WBA and The Ring lightweight world champion, Ken Buchanan (43-1, 15 KOs), faced a 21-year-old Panamanian boxer Roberto Durán (28-0, 24 KOs), in a title defense fight.